Who can join First Rate Credit Union?

 What if my circumstances change?

-You must complete a Change of Circumstances form, which is available on the internet or directly from the office to record changes of name, address or beneficiary etc. and return it to the First Rate Credit Union office so that your records can be updated.
+You must complete a Change of Circumstances form, to record changes of name, address or beneficiary etc. and return it to the First Rate Credit Union office so that your records can be updated.

 How much interest do I earn on my savings?